botelhocpp/AccessHub/README.md

 # AccessHub
-Project of a smart lock using RFID tags in Arduino Framework integrated with Mosquitto server via MQTT.
+Project of a smart lock using RFID tags in Arduino Framework integrated with Mosquitto server via MQTT and Node-RED.